-If no VLANs are configured on the switch and the switch is in Layer 2 Only mode, then all packets will be forwarded to any destination port.
-Packets with unknown source addresses will be flooded to all ports.
+If no VLANs are configured on the switch, then all packets will be forwarded to any destination port.
+Packets with unknown destination addresses will be flooded to all ports.
 Broadcast and multicast packets will also be flooded to all ports.